ankitects/anki-manual/src/editing.md

 and/or fields to classify your content.
-Tags are a useful way to boost search results, find specific content, and keep your collection organized. structure.
+Tags are a useful way to boost search results, find specific content, and keep your collection organized.
 There are many ways of using tags and flags effectively, and thinking in advance about how you want to use them will help you decide what will work best for you.